Home » UI vs. UX: Two Sides of the Same Coin

 See also

 The primary goal of UX design is the overall experience when the user interacts with the digital product, by understanding the user’s demands while improving the usability and ease for a nice experience.
+In fact, you can see the ROI of UX design on products that listen to customer feedback and constantly test the app’s experience for optimal usage.

 Mobile App Development for a Competitive Edge